Lara Parker: Later work

+Education and post-acting career

-Lara attended Central High School in Memphis and won a scholarship to Vassar College.
+Parker attended Central High School in Memphis and won a scholarship to Vassar College.
 At Vassar, she began a major in philosophy, which she completed at Southwestern at Memphis (now Rhodes College), receiving her BA.
 She attended graduate school at the University of Iowa and completed all course work on a Masters in speech and drama.
 She was working on her thesis while beginning her acting career.
-After retiring from acting, Lara became a high school and English teacher and obtained her MFA in creative writing from Antioch University.
+After retiring from acting, Parker became a high school and English teacher and obtained her MFA in creative writing from Antioch University.